What is Altrusa

 Altrusa International of Rochester, Inc. was chartered as a club in 1950, thirty-two years after Mamie L. Bass founded the first club in Indianapolis.
 Mamie is famous for saying women should not just be good, they should be good for something!
 The most well-known Altrusan was Eleanor Roosevelt.

-Altrusa of Rochester in Action
+Altrusa of Rochester News 2019

 Altrusa Events